 IV&V is monitoring six findings.
-In this period, two preliminary concerns were escalated to a risk.
 In total, there are four risks and two preliminary concerns.
 The four risks are rated low.
 Three are in the Project Management category and one is in the Requirements Management category.

 IV&V Findings and Recommendations